numbbo/coco/README.md

 Requirements
 ------------
-* For a machine running experiments
+1. For a machine running experiments
+  - A `C` compiler, such as gcc
+  - make, such as GNU make
   - Python >=2.6 with `setuptools` installed
-  - a C compiler, such as gcc
-  - make, such as GNU make
-* For a machine running the post-processing
+2. For a machine running the post-processing
   - Python 2.6 or 2.7 with `numpy` and `matplotlib` installed

 For Python (running the post-processing), we recommend to install the Anaconda library (https://www.continuum.io/downloads).
 Please note that Python 3 is not yet supported for the post-processing part of NumBBO/CoCO!

 ### Windows Specifics
-Under Windows, two alternative compile toolchains can be installed:
+Under Windows, two alternative compile toolchains can be used:

 1. [Cygwin](https://www.cygwin.com/) which comes with gcc and make, available in 32- and 64-bit versions.
 2. MinGW's gcc (http://www.mingw.org/) and GNU make (http://gnuwin32.sourceforge.net/packages/make.htm).
 MinGW only comes in 32-bit, but also runs on 64-bit machines.